 Guppies reproduce very fast, and they usually spawn at least once a month, which may give birth to more than 200 fish.
 This implies that you can see more than hundreds of guppy fry every month.

 Hence you must introduce some best fish in the tank to control the population of guppy fry.

-How Do I Get Rid Of Guppy Fry?
+How Do You Get Rid Of Extra Guppy Fry?

 You may see too many guppies crowding in your tank, which is something you do not want.
 Then you may wonder what to do or how to control the population of guppy fry?